 - featuretypes

 This argument limits the possible match types returned.
-By default is
+By default, it is

-NULL(i.e. the argument won't be used in the query).
+NULL(i.e. the argument will not be used in the query).
 See Details.- locationtype

 Specifies whether the output geometry of